zulip/zulip.github.io/gsoc-ideas.md

 ## Project ideas

-These are the seeds of ideas; you will need to do research on the Zulip codebase, read issuse on GitHub, and talk with developers to put together a complete project proposal.
+These are the seeds of ideas; you will need to do research on the Zulip codebase, read issues on GitHub, and talk with developers to put together a complete project proposal.
 It's also fine for you to come up with your own project ideas.
 As you'll see below, you can put together a great project around one of the